 Quick Start

-We've got a few demos to show off some basic MoQ goodness.
-Everything runs on localhost in development, but in production you'll want to split the components across multiple hosts.
+We've got a few demos to show off MoQ in action.
+Everything runs on localhost in development, but in production of course you'll run these components across multiple hosts.

 Option 1: Using Nix (Recommended)